Murdo-C/captainmurdo.github.io/reading.md

 - Think Again: How to Reason and Argue by Walter Sinnott-Armstrong
 - The Checklist Manifesto by Atul Gawande
 - Digital Minimalism by Cal Newport
-- 12 Rules for Life by Jordan Peterson
+- 12 Rules for Life by Jordan B. Peterson
 - Atomic Habits by James Clear ⭐️

 ---